matplotlib/matplotblog/content/posts/animated-polar-plot/index.md

 ocean_color = ["#ff7f50","#004752"]
 ```

-Then we want to make our axes like we want, for that we build a function `dress_axes` that will be called during the animation process.
+Now we want to make our axes like we want, for that we build a function `dress_axes` that will be called during the animation process.
 Here we plot some bars with an offset (combination of `bottom` and `ylim` after).
 Those bars are actually our background, and the offset allows us to plot a legend in the middle of the plot.
 ```python
 def dress_axes(ax):
     ax.set_facecolor('w')